Byte-Cats/microman/README.md

 Minimal Go Api Starter Kit without frameworks

-Please put a table of contents here that goes to each header when clicked
+# HEY DEVS Please put a table of contents here that goes to each header when clicked

 ### Features
 - [x] Api Object